What Is the Average Cost of Spousal Support?

 Factors That Affect the Cost of Spousal Support

-Whether or not an individual is awarded spousal support, the value of the alimony order and the duration of the agreement all depend on the facts of the case.
+Whether an individual is awarded spousal support, the value of the alimony order and the duration of the agreement all depend on the facts of the case.
 Several factors are analyzed by the courts when making these decisions, including:

 • The length of the marriage